spider-tronix/Standard-Cell-Characterization/README.md

 3. **Run Simulations**:
     The netlists which are created in the previous step are run one after the other.
-The Netlists whicha built in the previos stage include an ngspice command to save the input,output voltage and the time vectors in a **.data file**.
+The Netlists whicha built in the previous stage include an ngspice command to save the input,output voltage and the time vectors in a **.data file**.
 All the possible combinations are executed and the data files are stored temporarily in a folder.<br/><br/>
     <img src="https://github.com/akilm/Standard-Cell-Characterization/blob/main/Image%20Files/spice%20file%20execution.PNG"
 alt="Data Files Different Combinations" ><br/><br/>
     <img src="https://github.com/akilm/Standard-Cell-Characterization/blob/main/Image%20Files/spice%20file%20execution_1.PNG"